 - Please note that additional sales tax may be due.

 - The title must be properly completed for transfer by the seller.

-Note: Every person applying for ownership on a new or used vessel must sign the title or the application For certificate of title or be present in our office to sign the application and provide personal identification.
+Note: Every person applying for ownership on a new or used vessel must sign the title or the application for certificate of title, or they must be present in our office to sign the application and provide personal identification.

 - Sales tax must be paid unless the transaction is exempt.

 - Registrations are renewed annually.
-Boat registrations will be issued to expire annually during the birth month of the 1st owner listed on the registration.
-For company owned boats, the expiration date is June 30th.
+Boat registrations will be issued to expire annually during the birth month of the first owner listed on the registration.
+For company-owned boats, the expiration date is June 30.